Anti-German sentiment: Internment of Germans

-Under the still-active Alien Enemy Act of 1798, the United States government interned nearly 11,000 German citizens between 1940 and 1948.
+Under the still-active Alien Enemy Act of 1798, the United States government interned 11,507 German citizens between 1940 and 1948.
 An unknown number of "voluntary internees" joined their families in the camps and were not permitted to leave.
-Following its entry into the War against Nazi Germany on 11 December 1941, the US Government interned a number of German and Italian citizens as enemy aliens.
+After the United States entered the war against Nazi Germany on 11 December 1941, the US Government interned a number of German and Italian citizens as enemy aliens.
 The exact number of German and Italian internees is a subject of debate.
-In some cases their American-born family members volunteered to accompany them to internment camps in order to keep the family unit together.
+In some cases, American-born family members volunteered to accompany internees into internment camps in order to keep family units together.
 The last to be released remained in custody until 1948.

-There was also anti-German sentiment in Canada during World War II; under the War Measures Act, some 26 POW camps opened and were filled with those who had been born in Germany, Italy, and particularly in Japan, if they were deemed to be "enemy aliens".
+Anti-German sentiment also flourished in Canada during World War II; under the War Measures Act of 1914, some 26 POW camps opened and were filled with those who had been born in Germany, in Italy, and particularly in Japan, if they were deemed to be "enemy aliens".
 For Germans, this applied especially to single males who had some association with the National Unity Party of Canada.
 No compensation was paid to them after the war.
-In Ontario, the largest internment centre for German Canadians was at Camp Petawawa, housing 750 who had been born in Germany and Austria.
-Although some residents of internment camps were Germans who had already immigrated to Canada, the majority of Germans in such camps were from Europe; most were prisoners of war.
+In Ontario, the largest internment centre for German Canadians, Camp Petawawa, housed 750 persons born in Germany and Austria.
+Although some residents of internment camps were Germans who had already immigrated to Canada, the majority of Germans in such camps came from Europe; most were prisoners of war.
 (Note: "The first German prisoners arrived in Canada in the days following the declaration of war.
 They were either Jewish refugees or enemy merchant seamen.
 Prisoners of war soon followed.
 They were first received at stations located near major urban centers like Montreal, Toronto, Kingston, Vancouver, Niagara, etc. These stations were temporary receiving camps since the "permanent" camps were not yet ready.
 Many other prisoners are added over the years.
 The majority of the prison population in Canadian internment camps were made up of Germans.")
-711 Jewish refugees fleeing the Nazi regime in Europe were interned at Camp B70 in Ripples, New Brunswick at the request of Winston Churchill, who worried that there could be German spies among their numbers.
+711 Jewish refugees fleeing the Nazi regime in Europe were interned at Camp B70 in Ripples, New Brunswick, at the request of Winston Churchill, who worried that there could be German spies among their number.
 The prisoners were subjected to forced labor, including felling lumber and chopping wood to heat the camp.
-After a year of internment, the refugees were seen as valuable to the war effort, and given the option to participate in the war or find sponsorship in Canada.
-The camp was temporarily closed in 1941, and converted to a prisoner-of-war camp for the remainder of the war.
+After a year of internment, the refugees — now seen as valuable to the war effort — received the option to participate in the war or to find sponsorship in Canada.
+The camp closed temporarily in 1941, then became a prisoner-of-war camp for the remainder of the war.